sf-wdi-22-23/modules-23/w03-intro-backend-with-express/d4-homework/README.md

 #Week 3 - Thursday Homework

+We had a tough day on mongoose and and mongo today.
+You are all doing great!

+### Mongoose Challenges
+1. Complete up to Challenge 8 in this afternoons <a href="https://github.com/sf-wdi-22-23/modules/blob/master/w03-intro-backend-with-express/d4-dusk-mongoose/exercises.md">Mongoose exercises</a>

 ### Watch this [AMAZING Video](https://www.youtube.com/watch?v=8aGhZQkoFbQ) and Answer the Following Questions:
 1. What is JavaScript work? ^o^
 1. What is the call stack?
 Why is it there?